 Maria Claudia holds a law degree from the Pontifícia Universidad Católica do Paraná (Brazil) and obtained her LL.M. in Private International Law from the Université Pantheon-Assas Paris II (France).

-Yael Ribco Borman is an associate in the International Arbitration practice of Shearman & Sterling.
+Yael Ribco Borman is a Senior Associate in the International Arbitration practice of Gaillard Banifatemi Shelbaya Disputes.
 She is currently based in Frankfurt, Germany, but has also lived in Paris and Amsterdam (among many others).
 Yael advises companies, State-owned entities and States in international arbitrations under the Rules of the ICSID, UNCITRAL, ICC and CRCICA, particularly in disputes related to oil & gas, renewable energies and infrastructure.
 Her experience includes investment treaty arbitrations under both bilateral and multilateral treaties, as well as commercial arbitrations.
 Yael also works alongside local counsel in setting aside proceedings before domestic courts.

 Yael obtained her J.D. from the Universidad de Montevideo, in Uruguay, and her LL.M. (cum laude) from the Universiteit van Amsterdam, in the Netherlands.